 What you are supposed to do while on your Gorilla trekking safaris in Uganda.

-Do not handle animals, especially monkeys, dogs, and cats, to avoid bites and serious diseases (including rabies and plague).
-Consider pre-exposure rabies vaccination if you might have extensive unprotected outdoor exposure in rural areas.
+- Do not handle animals, especially monkeys, dogs, and cats, to avoid bites and serious diseases (including rabies and plague).
+Consider per-exposure rabies vaccination if you might have extensive unprotected outdoor exposure in rural areas.

 Do I need Malaria Medicine?